Crowns and Bridges in Bridgeton, MO

 What’s the process for placing dental crowns and bridges?

 We’ll then take photographs and impressions to send to the custom dental lab where your new restorations will be created.
-Once the crown or bridge is back from the lab, you’ll return to our office to have your restoration placed.
+Once the tooth crown or dental bridge is back from the lab, you’ll return to our dental office to have your restoration placed.
 When we finish this step, you will leave with a complete smile, restored to full functionality.

 Does getting a dental crown or bridge hurt?